intel/llvm/clang/docs/LanguageExtensions.rst

 In order to produce the unique name, the current implementation of the bultin uses Itanium mangling even if the host compilation uses a different name mangling scheme at runtime.
-The mangler marks all the lambdas required to name the SYCL kernel and emits a stable local ordering of the respective lambdas, starting from ``10000``.
-The initial value of ``10000`` serves as an obvious differentiator from ordinary lambda mangling numbers but does not serve any other purpose and may change in the future.
+The mangler marks all the lambdas required to name the SYCL kernel and emits a stable local ordering of the respective lambdas.
 The resulting pattern is demanglable.
 When non-lambda types are passed to the builtin, the mangler emits their usual pattern without any special treatment.

 **Syntax**: